AlineCoutinho/site/content/authors/admin/_index.md

 ---

-"""Welcome to my website!
+Welcome to my website!
 I am an economic sociologist, a research associate at the Smart Prosperity Institute, and a sessional lecturer at the University of Ottawa, Canada.

 **Research**